Future Defensive Power Rankings: Can Georgia catch Bama?

 Here's a look at last year's defense rankings.
 Now, let's get started.

-2018 future defense ranking:1
+2018 future defense ranking: 1

 Scouting the Crimson Tide: Despite struggling late last season, especially against Clemson in the national title game, Alabama maintains a promising outlook on defense.
 The unit returns experience in 2019 at spots like end (Raekwon Davis and LaBryan Ray), linebacker (Terrell Lewis and Dylan Moses) and throughout the secondary, where veterans Shyheim Carter and Xavier McKinney are back alongside exciting younger players such as sophomore cornerback Patrick Surtain II.
 Outland Trophy winner Quinnen Williams will be missed, but there are options at nose tackle, including true freshman DJ Dale, who stood out this spring.
 Alabama finalized ESPN's top-rated recruiting class in February, featuring ESPN's top two defensive tackle prospects, Antonio Alfano and Ishmael Sopsher, and intriguing edge prospects such as Justin Eboigbe.
 Five-star pass rusher Chris Braswell is committed for the 2020 class.